-The findings of the last two subsections invite a natural follow-up question: \textit{To what extent is learning \textnormal{stable} from one round to the next?} More specifically, do subjects whose decisions in one round are UM- or EUM-rational--after accounting for possible indifferences in their overall behaviour---continue to be so in the next round?
+The findings in the last section invite a natural follow-up question: \textit{To what extent is learning \textnormal{stable} from one round to the next?} More specifically, do subjects whose decisions in one round are (E)UM-rational--after accounting for possible indifferences in their overall behaviour---continue to be so in the next round?
 The results presented in Table \ref{tab:learning-stability} point to a positive answer.
 In particular, for both ordinal and expected-utility maximization, and for each of the four possible round transitions (i.e., from the first to the second etc.), the majority of subjects exhibited \textit{stable learning}.
 Moreover, the proportions of such stable learners are increasing at similar rates from the first to the fourth transition, from 80.5\% to 90\% for ordinal and from 85\% to 90\% for expected-utility maximization.

 A closely related question is whether the transition from the first to the fifth round, and the reported improvement in subjects' conformity with rational choice, is also associated with learning their \textit{preferences}.
 To assess this, we included an end-of-experiment question that only showed up in subjects who had chosen different lotteries at the same binary menu in the 1st and 5th times they were asked to choose from it, and for every menu where such a reversal occurred.
-Importantly, in order to prevent the occurrence of experimenter demand effects these questions and the corresponding menus were phrased and presented neutrally.
-More specifically, the question stated the following: \textit``At two different times when you saw this menu previously, you chose different lotteries.
-Which one of the two lotteries do you think you prefer more now, if any?''
-Similar to how they did in the main part of the experiment, subjects' responded to these questions either by selecting one of the two displayed lotteries or by opting for \textit{``I don't know''} (instead of \textit{``I'm not choosing now''}).
-No indication was given by experimenters on when the choice discrepancies at those menus appeared or on which lottery was chosen earlier and which one later.
+Importantly, in order to prevent the occurrence of experimenter demand effects, these questions and the corresponding menus were phrased and presented neutrally.
+More specifically, the question stated the following: \textit{\textit``At two different times when you saw this menu previously, you chose different lotteries.
+Which one of the two lotteries do you think you prefer more now, if any?''} Similar to what they did in the main part of the experiment, subjects' responded to these questions either by selecting one of the two displayed lotteries, or by opting for \textit{``I don't know''} (instead of \textit{``I'm not choosing now''}).
+No indication was given by experimenters on when the choice discrepancies at those menus appeared or which lottery was chosen earlier and which one later.